11 Best Email Newsletter Practices You Need to Follow

 But how do you get started?
 What are the best email newsletter practices you need to know to be successful?

-To answer these questions, we’ve collected 11 tips for making sure people open your emails and click through them.
-Whether you’re new to this, or you’re trying to optimize your existing campaigns, you should check them out.
+To answer these questions, we’ve collected 15 tips for making sure people open your emails and click through them.

-If you have low open rates and lots of people unsubscribe each time you send a newsletter, it might mean that your subscribers aren’t interested in your content.
+Choose double opt-in to build a more engaged list If you have low open rates and lots of people unsubscribe each time you send a newsletter, it might mean that your subscribers aren’t interested in your content.

 A double opt-in subscription approach means that when someone signs up to be a part of your email list, capturing their email address isn’t sufficient.
 They must also click a link in a confirmation email to validate it.